Area: 1,342 acres

 Contact

-For information on Illa M. Collin Conservation Preserve or Center for Natural Lands Management, please contact Erik Gantenbein, Preserve Manager at egantenbein@cnlm.org or 760.731.7790 extension 213.
+For information on protecting Illa M. Collin Conservation Preserve through the conservation easement or deed restriction, please contact Erik Gantenbein, CNLM Preserve Manager, at egantenbein@cnlm.org or 760.731.7790 extension 213.

 For more information regarding the Illa M. Collin Conservation Preserve please click, here to view the brochure.